robmsmt/KerasDeepSpeech/README.md

 <!-- ## iOS/Android -->
 <!-- See iOS/Android folders -->

+## Contributing ##
+Have a question?
+Like the tool?
+Don't like it?
+Open an issue and let's talk about it!
+Pull requests are appreciated!

 ## CREDIT
 1. Mozilla [DeepSpeech](https://github.com/mozilla/DeepSpeech)
 2. Baidu [DS1](https://arxiv.org/abs/1412.5567) & [DS2](https://arxiv.org/abs/1512.02595) papers

 <!-- ## Help -->
 <!-- tbc -->
+Copyright © 2018